 Shubhang's Story

 Shubhang joined Watsi on March 12th, 2013.
-Eight years ago, Shubhang joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Shubhang's most recent donation traveled 1,900 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.
+Nine years ago, Shubhang joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shubhang's most recent donation traveled 8,800 miles to support Sambo, a 63-year-old rice farmer from Cambodia, to fund surgery to remove a cancerous growth from his ankle.

 Impact